Best Outdoor Cat Doors: Top Picks

 CEESC Extra Large Cat Door Weatherproof

-Unlike smaller or less sturdy models, this door prioritizes size and durability.
-The tradeoff is that it may look oversized on standard interior doors.
+Unlike smaller models, this door prioritizes size and weather resistance.
+The tradeoff is a slightly bulkier frame, which may not suit smaller spaces or very thin doors.

 Strength